Ayo-Osota/my-playground/README.md

 console.log([...uniquePurchasers]); // Outputs: ['user1', 'user2', 'user3', 'user4']
 ```

-The Map object is a collection of key-value pairs where both keys and values can be of any data type.
+The Set object is a collection of unique values.
+It is particularly useful for storing data where duplicate values are not allowed.

 ### Key Features of Set:
 1. Each value in a Set must be unique.